MEPennyworth/osTicket-Prerequisites/README.md

 <p>
 Step 4: Configure Disks

-- With this given virtual machine setup, the Disk selection on this pagee will be left as is, since it satisfies our lab .
-If it chnages for any reason, please use the drop down menus available to each box to configure the OS Disk to match those in the above image.
+- With this given virtual machine setup, the Disk selection on this pagee will be left as is, since it satisfies our lab prerequisites.
+If it changes for any reason, please use the drop down menus available to configure the OS Disk to match those in the above image.

 </p>
 <br />